-CD292 EARLY CHILDHOOD EDUCATION PRACTICUM
+CD292 EARLY CHILDHOOD EDUCATION PRACTICUM Credits: 3

-This course provides students with the opportunity to demonstrate professionalism and employ reflective practices while working and/or volunteering 135 hours in an early childhood (birth to third grade setting) under the supervision of a mentor.
+Prerequisite: Department Chair approval This course provides students with the opportunity to demonstrate professionalism and employ reflective practices while working and/or volunteering 135 hours in an early childhood (birth to third grade setting) under the supervision of a mentor.
 Practicum students will be required to assist in the classroom as needed which may include conducting observations and assessments, attending meetings, creating a conducive learning environment, and implementing age-appropriate activities.

-- Advocate appropriate practices for children, model professionalism, and demonstrate ethical conduct based on guidelines from the National Association for the Education of Young Children (NAEYC). - Communicate with students, staff and families including those from diverse backgrounds and special populations. - Implement various developmentally and ageappropriate teaching, assessment and guidance strategies needed to effectively work with young children from birth to age eight.
+- Advocate appropriate practices for children, 1. model professionalism, and demonstrate ethical conduct based on guidelines from the National Association for the Education of Young Children (NAEYC). - 2.
+Communicate with students, staff and families including those from diverse backgrounds and special populations.

+Implement various developmentally and ageappropriate teaching, assessment and guidance strategies needed to effectively work with young children from birth to age eight.